aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/json-to-xlsx/_index.md

 The following example demonstrates how to convert JSON to XLSX in Python.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert JSON into XLSX.
+Follow the easy steps to convert JSON to XLSX.
 Upload your JSON file, then simply save it as XLSX file.
 For both JSON reading and XLSX writing you can use fully qualified filenames.
 The output XLSX content and formatting will be identical to the original JSON document.

 {{% /blocks/products/pf/agp/text %}}